 Turn the sock right side out, face, body, arms.

 Stuff ear with poly-fill stuffing material.
-Only stuff the end and leave the area near to the head lightly stuff.
+Only stuff the ends.
+The area nearer to the head should be lightly stuffed.

-Run a round of stitches near to the raw edge, put to close the opening.
+Run a round of stitches near to the raw edge, pull the thread to close the opening.

 Draw an oval shape at the heel section with an erasable fabric marker, this is the position of the snout.

 Stuff and stitch to close up the opening.

-Sketch nose on bunny’s mouth with an erasable fabric marker.
+Sketch out the nose on bunny’s mouth with an erasable fabric marker.

 Draw a circle at the bottom of the head.
-Equally-divide the circle into about 12 parts.
+Divide the circle into about 12 equal parts.
 Draw a line at the body and equally divide the spacing into 12 parts too.
-Slip-stitch the body to the head follows the markings.
-The markings will make sure that the body and head are properly matched.
+Use these markings to slip-stitch the body to the head.
+They will make sure that the body and head are properly matched.

-Stuff up the body, feet, arms, and tail.
-Run stitches near the raw edge, pull to close the opening.
+Now you can stuff the body, feet, arms and tail.
+Run your stitches near the raw edge and pull to close the opening.

-For feet and tail, roll the poly-fill on your palms to make it round and small before wrapping it with the sock.
+Feet and tail: use your palms to roll the poly-fill into small, round lumps before wrapping it with the sock.
 Mark 3 lines on the bunny’s foot.
 Sew with embroidery floss to shape the toes.

-For arm, slip stitch the opening instead of running stitch.
+Arms: use slip stitch for the opening (not running stitch).

-Mark arm position on the side of the bunny.
-Slip stitch around the arm to the body.
+Mark arm positions on the sides of the bunny.
+Slip stitch around the arms to the body.